purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

      // Normal arm control
    }

 Next, let's add the logic to make the arm user-controller with two buttons on the controller.
+First, we need to define our two controller buttons as `ControllerButton
-First, we need to define our two controller buttons as `ControllerButton <../../api/device/button/controller-button.html>`_ instances:
+<../../api/device/button/controller-button.html>`_ instances:

 .. highlight:: cpp
 .. code-block:: cpp

-   ControllerButton armUpButton(E_CONTROLLER_DIGITAL_A);
+   ControllerButton armUpButton(ControllerDigital::A);
-   ControllerButton armDownButton(E_CONTROLLER_DIGITAL_B);
+   ControllerButton armDownButton(ControllerDigital::B);

 Then we can use them along with our limit switch logic from above to control the arm: